gregcaporaso/open-van/book/gz-electrical.md

 The "finished" project (as if any van project is ever finished).
 ```

 We use a [Goal Zero Yeti 3000X](https://amzn.to/3bpxnqB) to run our 12V system and our inverters ({numref}`installed-gz-1`).
 We can charge this by solar, shore power, or from the vehicle’s alternator while the vehicle is running.
-The benefit of this system for us is that it is largely all-in-one: the cost now seems relatively similar to designing and building a custom system.
+A benefit of this system is that it is largely all-in-one.

+The cost now seems relatively similar to designing and building a custom system.
 When we factor our time into the project costs, the all-in-one system makes a lot of sense to us.

 I still learned a lot about these systems from faroutride.com.
 I bought their [Wiring Guide and Tutorial](https://faroutride.com/store/wiring-diagram/) and learned a lot from it.
 Well worth the money (especially considered how much time and money they saved me on other projects).